 After hearing that Barkeeper’s Friend would clean my nasty porcelain sink, I thought I’d give it a shot.
-Did it work?
+Did Barkeeper’s Friend work?
 See for yourself!

 Our kitchen is 100% 1989.
 Oak cabinets, bone colored tile and grout countertops, mismatched appliances, and a stained porcelain sink.
 It’s quite lovely.
 And by lovely I mean “dear God I want to tear it out.”

-I have plans for a budget kitchen makeover (see them here!), but it’s not going to happen until the boys get a little older.
+I have plans for a budget kitchen makeover, but it’s not going to happen until the boys get a little older.
 And someday we’ll tear down and rebuild the whole thing — I want to enlarge our kitchen and dining rooms.
-But I’ll probably have to sell an organ or something to do it. (edit: we did it!)
+But I’ll probably have to sell an organ or something to do it. (edit: the kitchen got remodeled!)

 In the meantime, washing bottles in our disgusting porcelain sink has been totally grossing me out.
 I scrubbed that thing until my hands were raw but it never got clean.